 • Flex duct sections should be pulled taut between connections.
 The closer you can space support straps on flex duct the better, otherwise the duct can sag under its own weight, causing the straps to crimp it and restrict airflow.

 • On boots, trunk lines, and return boxes, flex duct should be fastened to the connection collar with a nylon draw band and the connection sealed with mastic.
-PB

 Richard Baker is program manager of the Builder Solutions Team at IBACOS.